FredKSchott/esm-hmr/README.md

 ## What's in This Repo?

-1. The proposed ESM-HMR spec.
+1. `esm-hmr/client.js` - A client-side runtime that implements the ESM-HMR spec.
-2. A reference implementation of that spec: [esm-hmr-client-runtime.ts](/esm-hmr-client-runtime.ts)
+1. `esm-hmr/server.js` - A server-side engine to manage ESM-HMR clients.  (coming soon)
+1. A standard ESM-HMR Spec for writing your own implementation. (coming soon)

 # The Spec